 Keep in mind that cruciferous vegetables like cabbage contain an indigestible sugar called raffinose that may cause some digestive upset, especially for people with IBS or IBD.

-Shredding cabbage is so easy and you’ll save money not having to buy a packaged coleslaw mix.
+Shredding your own cabbage is so easy and you’ll save money not having to buy a packaged coleslaw mix.
 And, you get to decide the texture of your cabbage slices for your slaw.
-Chopped, grated or sliced – the choice is yours!
+Chopped, grated or sliced – it's entirely up to you.

 You can use a chef's knife, a mandolin, a box grater (not my favorite method) or a food processor (the best!) to quickly prep a head of cabbage for your salad.